yesi-sg/down-with-obp/_posts/2019-04-08-davis-struggle.md

 ![](/assets/images/recaps/20190408-post-matchup-3.png)

 ### Participation Ribbons
 * `Team Has No Name` (10) - let’s chock the last matchup to a fluke.
-Hopefully the matchup right-sets all your stats.
+Hopefully next matchup right-sets all your stats.
 * `Readytowinagain` (5) - your last matchup was a walk in the park, don’t expect the same against Good King.
 * `Warren` (6) - your next opponent has a great roster, manage the hell out of yours and try to keep up.